Few things are as exciting as the prospect of bringing home a new puppy — especially large-breed puppies.

 An important part of your job as a puppy parent is keeping your new pet safe and preventing him from running away.
 Additionally, you’ll need to ensure that he can be returned to you, should he escape.
 This primarily means that you’ll need a collar or harness, a leash and a set of good identification tags.

 Collar or Harness

 A collar or harness provides a place for you to attach your dog’s leash to, and it also serves as a place to put your dog’s ID tags.
 Additionally, some harnesses provide a handle, which will make it easier to control your dog when he isn’t wearing his leash.

 Collars are often the default choice, and they often work quite well.
-The Phydeaux's Durable Nylon Dog Collar is a high-quality, yet affordable option, as is the Warner Brand Cumberland Leather Dog Collar, which comes with a free engraved brass ID tag.
+The Phydeaux’s Durable Nylon Dog Collar is a high-quality, yet affordable option for large dogs, as is the Warner Brand Cumberland Leather Dog Collar, which comes with a free engraved brass ID tag.
 However, other owners prefer going with a full-body harness, which often work better for dogs that are prone to pulling on the leash.

-Two of the best harnesses on the market include the Julius K9 IDC Powerharness and Ruffwear Webmaster Harness.
-But, be sure to check out our harness review for detailed analysis of some of the best options available on the market.
+One of the best harnesses for large dogs on the market is the Ruffwear Front Range All-Day Adventure Harness.
+But, be sure to check out our dog harness review for a detailed analysis of some of the best options available on the market.